Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Application: competitor results

 We first observe that the predictions have roughly the same behaviour, which shows that all methods capture at least some of the temporal structure based on the past covariates.
-The semi-conditional method (Figure~\ref{f:CHsemicond}) is clearly not flexible enough since the predictions only show a weak sensitivity to the changes in covariates.
+The semiconditional method (Figure~\ref{f:CHsemicond}) is clearly not flexible enough, since the predictions only show a weak sensitivity to the changes in covariates.
+It also fails to trigger any early warning during the main event, due to low probability ratio forecasts never exceeding the selected threshold value of $100$.
 The reason is that, while the intermediate quantile is covariate-dependent, the GPD parameters are constant over time.
 We conclude that a covariate-dependent model for the tail is required in this application.
 Figure~\ref{f:CHexqar} shows predictions from the EXQAR model~\citep{EXQAR}.
 This model is more sensitive to changes in the covariates, but the regression function looks fairly erratic, with sudden spikes at some time points.
-Those spikes are here due to unusually small shape estimates in combination with a large scale estimate.
+Those spikes are here due to unusually small shape estimates in combination with a large-scale estimate.
 This might be caused by an instability in the estimation of the local moments used in the model.
-EGAM (Figure~\ref{f:CHegam}) seems to severely overestimate the river flow at the main event.
-The best competing model seems to be the GBEX (Figure~\ref{f:CHgbex}), as it yields a smooth prediction curve with pronounced spike at the main event.
-Comparing this with our EQRN method (Figure~2 in the main paper), it reacts slightly later and its risk forecast (probability ratio) on the day before the first exceedance is significantly lower than for EQRN
+EGAM (Figure~\ref{f:CHegam}) fails to trigger an early warning for the first day of the flooding event as its quantile and probability ratio forecasts are very low, but then seems to severely overestimate the river flow during the rest of the event.
+The best competing model seems to be the GBEX (Figure~\ref{f:CHgbex}), as it yields a smooth prediction curve with a pronounced spike at the main event.
+Comparing this with our EQRN method (Figure~2 in the main paper), it reacts slightly later and its risk forecast (probability ratio) on the day before the first exceedance is significantly lower than for EQRN.